Shaak321/family_todo/doc/functional_requirements.md

   * Creation of new family with a name of your choice
     * You instantly became the administrator of a family that has been created by you.
   * Managing your family
-      * Add new members by sharing the unique code of your family to the person you want to add.
+      * Add new members by type his/her username into add new family member page
       * Delete members
-      * Delete
+      * Delete family
   * View the todo's of your family members